IGPenguin/mobile-toolkit/README.md

 ### arecord
 1. **Record** device **screen**
-2. End recording using ^C ``ctrl + c``
+2. End recording using ``ctrl + c``
 3. Save screen video footage to ~/Desktop.
 Specify your own filename by passing it as an argument

 ### apaste
 ``apaste "john.doe@fakemail.com" password1``

-Insert text passed as an argument into the focused textfield, any following argument will move focus into the next field You can fill quickly some form by using more arguments Surround the arguments with "" if you want to insert multi-word string into one field, or use some non-alphanumeric characters
+Insert text passed as an argument into the focused textfield, any following argument will move focus into the next field\
+You can fill quickly some form by using more arguments\
+Surround the arguments with "" if you want to insert multi-word string into one field, or use some non-alphanumeric characters\

 ## Device control